-Reporting from Lagos, Fanny Fascar said there was "chaos" on the streets.
+Reporting from Lagos, Fanny Facsar said there was "chaos" on the streets.

-The #EndSARS protesters claim "these criminal elements, these criminals have been financed by the government to basically hijack the protests," Fascar added.
+The #EndSARS protesters claim "these criminal elements, these criminals have been financed by the government to basically hijack the protests," Facsar added.

 The city of 20 million is under a round-the-clock curfew imposed after nearly two weeks of protests against police brutality — the West African nation's biggest wave of unrest since the end of military rule in 1999.

 Several other states are also under curfew, with officials in the oil-producing Delta state saying they would enact a a 48-hour curfew from 6 p.m.
 (1700 GMT) on Thursday.

 At least 56 people have died across the country since the protests began on October 8, with about 38 killed nationwide on Tuesday alone, according to Amnesty International.

 Human Rights Watch also corroborated reports that the Nigerian army had opened fire on protesters on Tuesday in what the NGOs described as "a shooting spree."

 The use of lethal force by security forces drew international condemnation, with the UN High Commissioner for Human Rights Michelle Bachelet saying it could have been premeditated.